cloudsidedev/appside/README.rst

 | Get an invite and join the conversations!
 | |Slack Status|

-AppFlow is a multitenant environment automation tool based on Ansible.
+AppSide is a multitenant environment automation tool based on Ansible.

 AppSide is your transparent platform that incorporates the various digital infrastructures into a continuous workflow.
 At the same time, it